Best WAFs for Website Protection: Top 5 Solutions in 2026

 Features for website protection include:

-• Advanced bot protection using machine learning to distinguish between good and bad bots
+• Advanced bot protection: Uses machine learning to distinguish between legitimate users, good bots, and malicious automation, reducing bot-driven abuse.

 3. Imperva WAF